Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future: Near-field Communications and Sensing

 The process of sensing can be divided into signal transmission and reception.
 In near-field signal transmission, the use of focused and tightly confined beams is possible.
 This allows for focusing the signal energy on the target point with reduced signal spreading, leading to improved signal strength at the target.

 In the stage of signal reception processing, near-field spherical waves carry both distance and angle information.
 In addition, near-field reception offers the advantage of selective signal capture, enabling targeted reception from specific transmitters and minimizing the impact of unwanted signals or interference.
 To derive precise position information of the target, near-field reception can be combined with advanced estimation techniques and spectral search algorithms, resulting in significantly higher accuracy compared to the far-field scenario.
-For instance, the use of multiple antenna arrays with known spatial configurations allows for indirect inference of distance information based on signal power, time of arrival, or phase differences between antennas.
-Complementing this process, the two-dimensional multiple signal classification (2D-MUSIC) algorithm, a widely used spectral search algorithm, effectively estimates the target's direction of arrival (DoA) in two dimensions (azimuth and elevation) using a single array.
-This integration of near-field reception and innovative estimation methods culminates in a comprehensive localization solution, offering highly accurate position information.